SEND/Inclusion

 At Bishop’s we work together with families to ensure that every child in our care is ‘Safe, Happy and Learning’ in order to fulfil their potential and develop as successful, respectful individuals who live our Christian values.

-If you would like to discuss any part of your child’s education and how the school may be able to meet their additional needs please talk to the class teacher or Judith Jarrett, (Special Educational Needs and Disabilities Coordinator - SENDCO).
+If you would like to discuss any part of your child’s education and how the school may be able to meet their additional needs please talk to the class teacher or Judi Jarrett, (Special Educational Needs and Disabilities Coordinator - SENDCO).
 This information report is part of The Bishop’s Primary Academy’s contribution to the Norfolk Local Offer.

 The school Contribution to the local offer